 Conclusion

-Last but not least, as a result, we can wrap this article as the following conclusions:
+Finally, we can conclude this article with the following conclusions:

-- Some of the popular Japanese phrases in Anime have a unique expression as well as meaning that is very identic to the characters.
+• Some of the most popular Japanese phrases in anime have a unique expression as well as a meaning that is very similar to the characters.

-- All of the phrases used in manga and anime are mostly very casual and it is highly recommended to use them only in casual conversation and not use them for formal talk.
+• All phrases used in manga and anime are usually very casual and it is highly recommended to use them only in casual conversation and not in formal conversations.

-- Learning Japanese from Manga and Anime would be very interesting to increase the casual vocabulary for Japanese learners, not only by memorizing the catchphrases or the single phrases only but to catch the whole sentences the characters said would be more appropriate.
+• Learning Japanese from manga and anime would be very interesting to increase the casual vocabulary for Japanese learners, not only by memorising the catchphrases or just the single phrases, but to catch the whole sentences that the characters said would be more appropriate.